 Myth 1: You have to reach 10,000 steps a day to see benefits.

-Walking 10,000 steps is a distance of about 5 miles.
+Walking 10,000 steps is a distance of a little less than 5 miles depending on your stride length.
 10,000 steps is a great long-term goal, but it’s not necessarily a realistic expectation for a beginning walker.
 The truth is any amount of walking is better than none, and you can get amazing health benefits at much lower step goals.
 Even light activity was correlated with a lower risk of death!
 For the best health benefits, the American Heart Association recommends 150 minutes of moderate aerobic exercise (like brisk walking) a week, which is easily broken into smaller time chunks.
 That doesn’t necessarily get you 10,000 steps, but that’s ok!

 Myth 2: Walking won’t help you lose weight.